eazzzon/MassBalanceCal/README.md

 ## PREPARATION

-1. Load your phase compositions in the input excel files, different sheets store different phases, free to change sheet names and orders **BUT NOT** `bulk` and `run_index` sheets (they should always stay as the last two), `bulk` sheet saves the bulk composition(s), `run_index` saves the entire experimental run numbers ± expts conditions, sample numbers or rock ids for natural samples, which are then used for indexing and matching during calculation.
+1. Load your phase compositions in the **input excel files**, use sheets store different phases, free to change sheet names and orders **BUT NOT** `bulk` and `run_index` sheets (they should always stay as the last two), `bulk` sheet should give the bulk composition(s), `run_index` should give the entire experimental run numbers ± expts conditions, sample numbers or rock ids for natural samples, which are then used for indexing and matching during calculation.
 2. If you only have one bulk composition, you can use `input_comp_oneBulk.xlsx`, or `input_comp.xlsx` but overwrite the bulk sheet.
-3. **DO NOT** change column names.
+3. **DO NOT** change column names if not necessary.
-4. **DO NOT** change the structure of the directory
+4. If you didn't install the module, **DO NOT** change the structure of the directory.

 ## HOW TO CITE?